UBC-MDS/programming-in-python-for-data-science/slides/module2_19.md

 ---

-Lastly, we need to specify what we want to change the values to.
+Lastly, we need to specify yo what we want to change the values.
 In our case, we are replacing “Q” with “Quaker”.

 ``` python